xtrime-ru/antizapret-vpn-docker/README.md

 - Multi-Server Architecture to bypass services geo restrictions.
 Different domains use different servers as exit nodes.
 - Firewall to protect from port scanning
 - Support for kernel modules for OpenVPN and Amnezia Wireguard to decrease CPU usage.
-- SOCKS5 proxy (Dante) for per-application routing through local or world exit nodes
+- SOCKS5 and HTTP(S) proxies for per-application routing through local or world exit nodes
+- Built-in anti-DPI support with [bol-van/zapret2](https://github.com/bol-van/zapret2) for HTTP, TLS, and QUIC traffic.
+Config bundled from [vernette/ss-zapret2](https://github.com/vernette/ss-zapret2)

 # How it works?